alissonyagi/hestia-nodeJS/README.md

 Supports multiple users/domains, each running on its own Unix Domain Socket.

-This project is based on [JLFdzDev's hestiacp-nodejs](https://github.com/JLFdzDev/hestiacp-nodejs) idea.
+This project is inspired by [JLFdzDev's hestiacp-nodejs](https://github.com/JLFdzDev/hestiacp-nodejs).

 ## Installation
 First, login to server shell with a user with sudo permission (or run as root).